 I prefer the smaller-sized paint trays like the style shown below, but buy the one that works best for you and your cake painting projects.

 synthetic paint brushes

-You’ll want to use synthetic, sterile brushes for applying your gel colors to the buttercream frosting.
-Wilton sells this five-pack brush set, but you can typically find other companies that sell something similiar.
+You'll want to use synthetic, sterile brushes for applying your gel colors to the buttercream frosting.
+Wilton sells this 5-pack decorating brush set, but you can typically find other companies that sell something similar.
 I have these as well as some other generic brushes.

 icing gel colors

-When it comes to coloring buttercream frosting, I typically use Wilton’s brand.
-A little bit of their gel coloring goes a loooooong way and the colors are fabulous.
-They also have the Color Right system which apparently can match the color you previously used based on the number of drops.
-A few of my fellow food bloggers that are crazy good with cake decorating swear by it.
-You also have the Chefmaster food coloring brand as well.
-A good starter set, if you choose to go the Wilton gel route, would be:
+When it comes to coloring buttercream frosting, I typically use Wilton's brand.
+A little bit of their gel coloring goes a long way and the colors are fabulous.
+They also have the Color Right system that can match the color you previously used based on the number of drops.

 vodka, grain alcohol, or clear vanilla extract